The 12 Best Guitar Lessons Websites Online (Free and Paid Options)

-Besides typical lessons, JamPlay also offers live questions and answers on a daily basis.
+Besides typical lessons, JamPlay offers live questions and answers on a daily basis too.
 Finally, there are open mic sessions, so you can jam with other students.
 A 7-day free trial is offered.

 Hal Leonard is pretty much a legend these days and Guitar Instructor is one of his most successful projects.
-This website offers a lot of content and it is primarily designed for those who have just started with learning.
+This website offers a lot of content and it is primarily designed for those who have just started learning guitar.
 Of course, there is Leonard’s famous six-path learning method, which helps a lot if you want to learn a specific style, from classical to electric guitars.

-Once you pay your membership, there are tons of lessons available.
+Once you purchase your membership, there are tons of lessons available.
 However, the amount of free content is a little bit disappointing.
-Fees aren’t high, while a 7-day free trial is included as well.
+Fees aren’t high, and a 7-day free trial is included as well.

 Guitar Compass is one of the longest-living names in the business.
 It started in the pre-internet era, way before websites even existed.
 For more than three decades, Guitar Compass remained one of the household names and it is one of the best learning platforms for beginners these days.